 On this page

-European Voluntary Service - EVS and European Solidarity Corps projects are being implemented in Poland.
-The programmes are co-ordinated in Poland by the Foundation for the Development of the Education System (Fundacja Rozwoju Systemu Edukacji - FRSE), the National Agency for the Erasmus+ Programme.
+European Voluntary Service - EVS (Europejski Korpus Solidarności) is a programme co-ordinated in Poland by the Foundation for the Development of the Education System, the National Agency for the Erasmus+ Programme.
 FRSE is also responsible for monitoring the course and outcomes of the programme and disseminating the results of research and analysis.
 Erasmus+: Youth is aimed at young people, people working with them, and organisations that work for the youth, as well as institutions that have an impact on the development of non-formal education.
-It consists of three key actions: Learning Mobility of Individuals, Co-operation for Innovation and Exchange of Good Practices, and Support for Policy Reform.

-- work camps, European volunteering and long-term volunteering projects of the One World Association(Stowarzyszenie Jeden Świat);
+- work camps, European volunteering and long-term volunteering projects of the One World Association;

 - Global Volunteer projects of the AIESEC Poland Association;

-- the “Don Bosco International Voluntary Service” (Międzynarodowy Wolontariat Don Bosco) and the “Youth for the World” (Młodzi Światu) projects of the Salesian Mission;
+- the “Don Bosco International Voluntary Service” (Międzynarodowy Wolontariat Don Bosco) and “Youth for the World” (Młodzi Światu) projects of the Salesians Missionary Volunteer Work;

-- international volunteering within the framework of humanitarian aid and the development assistance projects of the “Polish Centre for International Aid” Foundation (Polskie Centrum Pomocy Międzynarodowej ).
+- international volunteering within the framework of humanitarian aid and the development assistance projects of the “Polish Centre for International Aid” Foundation.